vortex-5/ddwrt-bwmon/README.md

 `stop.sh` | Script to manually stop bandwidth monitoring it will also remove auto-start on reboot.
 `clean.sh` | This script wipes all the counters and resets all devices back to 0KB of usage.
 `install.sh` | Script used only once initially to set all the permissions correctly you can run this again if you're experiencing issues but you should only have to run this once.
 This will only work on ext4 and ntfs partitions as fat32 lacks chmod ability.
+`firewall.sh` | A script called by the firewall service that will restore the missing chains if currently running.
 `backup.sh` | This is automatically called to backup the bandwidth stats to persistent storage periodically.
 If you want to backup immediately it is also safe to execute this whenever the user wishes.
 `bwmon-cron.sh` | This script is called periodically by the cron job to take a snapshot of the current bandwidth.
 `clear-iptables.sh` | This script will reset all modifications bwmon made on the router this is run automatically by stop.sh